data-platform-hq/terraform-azurerm-eventhub/README.md

-# Azure Event Hubs Terraform module
+# Azure Event Hub Terraform module
-Terraform module for creation Azure Event Hubs
+Terraform module for creation Azure Event Hub

 ## Usage
 This module is provisioning Azure Event Hub namespace and topics.
-Below is an example that provisions single namespace with two topics whithin it.
+Below is an example that provisions single namespace with two topics within it.
 ```
 locals {
   eventhub_topic = {